Alsten-Tauro/AlstenTauro/README.md

 represents the marks of the ith student.
 Since you are a curious kid, you want to find all the marks that are not smaller than those on its right side in the array.

+3. Frustrated coders
+There are N frustrated coders standing in a circle with a gun in their hands.
+Each coder has a skill value S[ i ] and he can only kill those coders that have strictly less skill than him.
+One more thing, all the guns have only 1 bullet.
+This roulette can take place in any random order.
+Fortunately, you have the time stone (haaan wo harre wala) and you can see all possible outcomes of this scenario.
+Find the outcome where the total sum of the remaining coder's skill is minimum.
+Print this sum.